Board of Trustees

 Vanessa Mendoza is the executive vice president of the Manhattan Institute for Policy Research (MI), a domestic public-policy think tank.
 She joined the Institute in 2006 as a policy analyst for its legal policy division.
 She was recruited to work with the development team, was named vice president for development in 2009, and in 2012 was named executive vice president of the Institute.
 As executive vice president, Vanessa works with MI’s president to develop and manage the Institute’s strategic focus and projects.
 Additionally, she focuses her time on the Institute’s next-generation leadership initiatives including the Institute’s Young Leaders program and Adam Smith Society.
 She has broad oversight of the Institute’s development team.
 Prior to joining the Manhattan Institute, she worked at a New York City-based lobbying firm, for the 2004 Republican National Convention, and for a private-practice attorney.
 Vanessa earned her J.D. from Fordham University School of Law and her B.A. from New York University with a concentration in the fields of political science, history, and election law.
 She serves on the board of Teneo, an organization of young professionals committed to advancing ideas that promote human freedom and flourishing, and on the advisory board of Open the Books, a nonprofit that works to make government spending transparent to all.
 Vanessa lives in Brooklyn, N.Y. with her husband and two children.

-Alexandra Munroe, Ph.D is the Samsung Senior Curator of Asian Art at the Solomon R. Guggenheim Museum, New York.
+Alexandra Munroe, Ph.D is the co-founder of Intelligence Squared U.S., and the Samsung Senior Curator of Asian Art at the Solomon R. Guggenheim Museum, New York.
 She has led the Guggenheim’s Asian Art Program since its founding in 2006 and has organized several award-winning and top-attended scholarly exhibitions of modern and contemporary Asian art.
 Munroe is former Vice President of Japan Society, New York, and former director of its museum.
 She is a trustee of the Institute of Fine Arts, New York University, and the United States-Japan Foundation, and is a member of the Council on Foreign Relations, New York.

 Ben Nelson is the founder, chairman, and CEO of Minerva Project.
 In 2012, Minerva Project received a $25 million seed investment from Benchmark Capital and has since launched the Minerva Institute for Research and Scholarship and the Minerva Schools, a reinvented university experience for the brightest and most motivated students that provides an interdisciplinary curriculum using an advanced interactive learning platform.
 Prior to Minerva, Ben spent more than 10 years at Snapfish, an online photo sharing and storage service, where he served as CEO from 2005 to June 2010.
 During his tenure as CEO, he lead Snapfish’s sale to Hewlett Packard for $300M.
 Previously, Ben was president and CEO of Community Ventures, a network of locally branded portals for America’s communities.
 Ben holds a B.S. in Economics from the Wharton School at the University of Pennsylvania, where he graduated with honors.
 It was at Penn that Ben first realized his passion for reforming undergraduate education.